HughP/MLKA/Publications/ReadMe.md

 * Paterson, Hugh J., III.
 2012. _Keyboard layout as part of language documentation: the case of the Meꞌphaa and Chinantec keyboards_.
 Paper presented at CRASSH Conference Language Endangerment: Methodologies and New Challenges, Cambridge, UK.
  * [[In Repo Content](/Publications/2012%20-%20Paper%20presented%20at%20CRASSH)] [[Blog post](http://hugh.thejourneyler.org/2012/keyboard-design-for-minority-languages/)] [[Youtube video of presentation](http://youtu.be/_Z5n77NPZC0)]

+* [Reading and Tone Patterns](/Publications/Reading%20and%20Tone%20Patterns) is a draft of some observations I have made about reading and text input.
 ---
 Drafts: Some notes before moving to github: https://docs.google.com/document/d/14QSEyJaHNAhjto5hOf4anaJGpntidWbGBrqdRANWGJg/edit?usp=sharing